 Students are urged to familiarize themselves with the requirements and restrictions imposed by applicable funding or tuition assistance entities.

 Satisfactory Academic Progress- Academic Warning/Financial Aid Warning/Academic Dismissal

 In order to maintain good academic standing, students must demonstrate satisfactory progress toward completing their degree.
-This progress is measured by assigned grades and computed session grade point averages as well as overall grade point averages for all work completed at Trident.
+This progress is measured by the qualitative and quantitative standards below.